A96-45/Dwello/README.md

 ### **App not loading on device?**

 1. Make sure your phone and computer are on the same WiFi network
-2. Try using tunnel mode: `bun start -- --tunnel`
+2. Try using tunnel mode: `npm run start-tunnel`
 3. Check if your firewall is blocking the connection

 ### **Build failing?**

-1. Clear your cache: `bunx expo start --clear`
+1. Clear your cache: `npx expo start --clear`
-2. Delete `node_modules` and reinstall: `rm -rf node_modules && bun install`
+2. Delete `node_modules` and reinstall: `rm -rf node_modules && npm install`
 3. Check [Expo's troubleshooting guide](https://docs.expo.dev/troubleshooting/build-errors/)

 ### **Need help with native features?**

 - Check [Expo's documentation](https://docs.expo.dev/) for native APIs
 - Browse [React Native's documentation](https://reactnative.dev/docs/getting-started) for core components
-- Visit [Rork's FAQ](https://rork.com/faq) for platform-specific questions
+- Check the [Expo documentation](https://docs.expo.dev/) for platform-specific questions

-## About Rork
+## About Dwello

-Rork builds fully native mobile apps using React Native and Expo - the same technology stack used by Discord, Shopify, Coinbase, Instagram, and nearly 30% of the top 100 apps on the App Store.
+Dwello is a comprehensive rental platform built with React Native and Expo - the same technology stack used by Discord, Shopify, Coinbase, Instagram, and nearly 30% of the top 100 apps on the App Store.

-Your Rork app is production-ready and can be published to both the App Store and Google Play Store.
+This app is production-ready and can be published to both the App Store and Google Play Store.
 You can also export your app to run on the web, making it truly cross-platform.